 Steve Coleman is an Associate Professor of Accounting.
 He has a bachelor of science in Accounting from St. Louis University and a JD from Seton Hall University.
 He also completed his CPA in 1986.
 Dr. Coleman began his accounting career in 1985 and worked in several accounting and legal capacities over the past 36 years, including 25 years of public accounting, and corporate legal and accounting positions including serving as the CFO and general counsel of a privately owned consumer products company for 8 years before beginning his career at Lindenwood.

 Dr. Coleman started at Lindenwood 2011 at the former Belleville campus before joining the Accounting faculty in St. Charles in 2015.
 He became the Accounting department chair in 2018.
-He lives in Florissant with his wife, Anne and have 3 grown children and two grandchildren.
+He lives in Florissant with his wife, Anne, and has three grown children and two grandchildren.
 He enjoys traveling and playing golf in his spare time.

 Dr. Jennifer Mack